gamesbook/protograf/docs/source/customised_shapes.rst

 ------
 `^ <rectangleIndex_>`_

-The slices-related command enables the rectangle to be filled with colored triangular or quadilateral shapes.
+The slices-related command enables the Rectangle to be filled with colored triangular or quadilateral shapes.

 ..
 NOTE::